Themba Vilakazi: Personal life

 Vilakazi was born between 1981 and 1982 in Soshanguve.
 Little is known about his childhood.
-He dropped out of school in 10th grade, and was not married, did not have any children, and was unemployed at the time of his arrest.
-At some point, he got "666" and "satanist" tattooed on his forehead.
+He dropped out of school in grade 10, was not married, did not have any children, and was unemployed at the time of his arrest.
+At some point, he got "666" and "satanic" tattooed on his forehead.
 He also had several other satanic tattoos on his chest and back.

 Crimes

 Murders

 In July 2005, Vilakazi allegedly murdered Moses Cibi, a black man, by stabbing him 17 times in the left side of the chest.
 Although the man died on the grass next to the railway, Vilakazi dragged his body onto the train tracks and stole his shoes before fleeing the scene.
 Cibi's body was discovered after it was hit by a train.
-Investigators initially believed his death to have been accidental or a suicide until they realized the nature of the wounds.
+Investigators initially believed his death to have been accidental or a suicide until they realised the nature of the wounds.
 The man's clothes were found in a bush nearby, and there were no stab wounds through the clothing, meaning that Cibi had been undressed prior to the stabbing.

 On 23 July 2005, another body was found beside train tracks at the Belle Ombre Plaza.
 The victim, an unknown man, died from 54 stab wounds to the chest, back, and arm.
 The victim's clothes had been found at the scene, but not on him, and there had been no stab wounds through the clothes.
 His shoes were also missing.
 The phrase "7 left" was written in red on a sleeper next to the body.
 At the time, detectives were uncertain whether the message was written by the perpetrator or if it was unrelated to the case.
 Vilakazi later confessed to being behind the message, claiming to have written it because he wanted to murder seven more people.